Maryland Route 279

 Maryland Route 279 (MD 279) is a state highway in the U.S. state of Maryland.
-Known for most of its length as Elkton Road, the highway runs 4.95 mi from U.S. Route 40 (US 40) and MD 7 west of Elkton to the Delaware state line north of Elkton in northeastern Cecil County.
+Known for most of its length as Elkton Road, the highway runs 4.95 mi from U.S. Route 40 (US 40) and MD 7 west of Elkton northeast to the Delaware state line north of Elkton in northeastern Cecil County.
 At the state line, the highway continues as Delaware Route 279 (DE 279).
 MD 279 functions as a northern bypass of Elkton and is the primary highway to Newark, Delaware, from Maryland.
 The road has an interchange with Interstate 95 (I-95) northeast of Elkton.
 The state highway was originally constructed in the early 1910s.
 MD 279 was reconstructed and placed on a new course north of Elkton in the early 1960s.
 MD 279 bypassed the center of Elkton with an extension to US 40 in the late 1960s; the old alignment to downtown Elkton was designated MD 268.

 Route description

 MD 279 begins at an intersection with US 40 (Pulaski Highway) west of the town of Elkton.
 MD 7 (Philadelphia Road) heads south and west from the opposite side of the intersection.
 MD 279 heads northeast as two-lane divided Elkton Road, which becomes undivided before it crosses Little Elk Creek and enters the town limits of Elkton.
 The highway intersects MD 545 (Blue Ball Road) and curves to the east ahead of the junction with MD 213 (Bridge Street).
 MD 279 continues east as Newark Avenue, which has a center left-turn lane and passes between Elkton High School to the north and the adjacent Gilpin Manor Elementary School and Elkton Middle School to the south.
-The highway becomes four-lane divided Elkton Road at its intersection with the northern terminus of MD 268 (North Street), after which the route crosses Big Elk Creek, leaves the town limits of Elkton, and immediately meets the southern terminus of MD 316 (Appleton Road).
+The highway becomes a four-lane divided Elkton Road at its intersection with the northern terminus of MD 268 (North Street), after which the route crosses Big Elk Creek, leaves the town limits of Elkton, and immediately meets the southern terminus of MD 316 (Appleton Road).
 MD 279 turns into an undivided road before it continues northeast as a four-lane divided highway.
 The state highway heads into a business area and intersects Belle Hill Road, which provides access to a park and ride lot to the east of the road, before meeting I-95 (John F. Kennedy Memorial Highway) at a cloverleaf interchange and crossing Persimmon Run.
 MD 279 intersects the eastern terminus of MD 277 (Fletchwood Road) immediately before reaching its northern terminus at the Delaware state line.
 The highway continues northeast as DE 279 toward the city of Newark.

 MD 279 is a part of the National Highway System as a principal arterial for its entire length.